-Who uses the Budget Table
+Who uses the Budget Table:

-- Support for Organizations, Category 2, applicants with less than one year of financial history and/or 501(c)(3) IRS tax exemption - All fiscally sponsored applicants - All Festivals and Support for Artists and Creative Individuals applicants
+- Support for Organizations, Category 2 applicants with less than one year of financial history and/or 501(c)(3) IRS tax exemption. - All fiscally sponsored applicants. - All Festival and Support for Artists and Creative Individuals applicants.

-How to Use the Budget Table
+How to complete the Budget Table: